LED streetlights

 - Embrace the future – With new LED streetlights we can explore innovative technologies such as ‘smart’ lighting features in the future.

-Street light systems with LEDs are more focussed, ensuring more of the light shines onto residential streets and public sidewalks with less light spill into adjacent areas.
+Streetlight systems with LEDs are more focused, ensuring more of the light shines onto residential streets and public sidewalks with less light spill into adjacent areas.